CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

    ![](./media/costupd-04.png)

-4. Copy the following command in a text editor, to enable automatic VM guest patching for your Azure virtual machines.
-Here we will work with **wafproxxxx** virtual machine from **wafprod** resource group.
+4. Copy the following command into a text editor to enable automatic VM guest patching for your Azure virtual machines.
+Here we will work with the **wafproxxxx** virtual machine from the **wafprod** resource group.

  ```
  az vm update --resource-group [resource group name] --name [virtual amchine name] --set osProfile.windowsConfiguration.enableAutomaticUpdates=true osProfile.windowsConfiguration.patchSettings.patchMode=AutomaticByPlatform
  ```

-5. Replace **[resource group name]** and **[virtual amchine name]** with **wafprod** and **wafproxxxx** virtual machine name, respectively.
+5. Replace **[resource group name]** and **[virtual machine name]** with **wafprod** and **wafproxxxx** virtual machine name, respectively.
 The command will look similar to the below.

  ```
  az vm update --resource-group wafprod --name wafprok4syndc --set osProfile.windowsConfiguration.enableAutomaticUpdates=true   osProfile.windowsConfiguration.patchSettings.patchMode=AutomaticByPlatform
  ```
 > **Note:** Virtual Machine name will be different for you, as the one in the above command is just for example.

 6. Paste the command and hit enter.
-You will see the output once the command is executed succesfully.
+You will see the output once the command is executed successfully.

    ![](./media/op-upd-11.png)